mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 3.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version: (2026-02-21)
-	-
+	- Assisted by Claude Code (see [[v3 revision notes]]), I took the very long version 2 (below) and split it into four files
 - version control
-    - this is version: 4
+    - this is version: 3
     - this is the current version: [[Co-creating your physical event with your online community]]
-    - here is the previous version: [[Co-creating your physical event with your online community 3]]
+    - here is the previous version: [[Co-creating your physical event with your online community 2]]